Radon Testing in Naperville, IL

 The US EPA states that radon is a naturally occurring radioactive gas that can cause lung cancer.
 Most radon exposure occurs inside homes and indoor spaces where it is trapped as it enters the building through cracks and other holes in the foundation.

-The good news is indoor radon can be controlled and managed with proven and cost-effective techniques
+The good news is indoor radon can be controlled and managed with proven and cost-effective techniques when employed by professional property inspectors.

 Check out these Radon Testing Guidelines for more information and keep reading below.